padcom/react-example-02/README.md

 You can always create globally scoped classes.
 To do that define then in `:global { ... }` scope.
 See `src/main/components/App.less` for example.

+A customized version of [classnames-loader](https://www.npmjs.com/package/classnames-loader) has been implemented.
+In the original version (see link) all you can do is concatenate the classes.
+In this extended version you can do that too but also you can access individual classes as if they were regular modules.
+See `src/main/components/Input.js` to see it in action.

 ### ESLint

 There are 2 special configuration options that are key for this project.